-We fit the data in bins of redshift using an ordinary least squares linear regression, yielding the best-fit parameters: $a = -0.002,~a' = -0.196,~b = 0.031,~b' = 0.316$.
+We fit the data in bins of redshift using an ordinary least squares linear regression, yielding the best-fit parameters: $a = 0.010,~a' = -0.242,~b = -0.012,~b' = 0.505$.
 The fit is shown in Figure~\ref{fig:function}.
-The uncertainty on the slope is 1.08, derived from the average scatter in the attenuation curves of galaxies in each bin shown in Figures\ref{fig:attcurve_av} and \ref{fig:slope_av_literature}-right.
-The uncertainties are asymmetric and imply a lower bound on the slope, below which the relation is not supported by the data.
+The uncertainty on the slope is 1.08, derived from the average scatter in the attenuation curves of galaxies in each bin shown in Figures~\ref{fig:attcurve_av} and \ref{fig:slope_av_literature}-right.
+The slope uncertainties are asymmetric and imply a lower bound on the slope, below which the relation is not supported by the data.
 We show a conservative estimate for this lower bound with a red dotted line in Figure~\ref{fig:function}:

 Here, slope is $(A_{1600}/A_V)$, which can be converted to the $\delta$ in Equation~\ref{eq:kappa}, which is a power-law function of the Calzetti attenuation curve defined in \cite{noll09b} and adopted in other studies \citep{kriek13,salim18} using: